R290797/jump_adventure/README.md

 Kill the Player
 Jump on Enemy to Kill

 - To Dos -->
 Add Return types to Functions
 Add Type Description to Function Parameters
 Change Platform Screen Dimension to dynamic (not Hard Coded) Make Player Move with Horizontal Platforms

+--> POINTS FOR KILLING ENEMIES

+Dynamic Challenge:
+Increase Points Gained Per Second
+Decrease Platform Spawns (to a Limit)
+Increase Platform Speed (to a limit)
+Increase Enemy Spawns (to a Limit)
+Increase Enemy Speed (To a Limit)

 Test to Write: